Hugo Chiarella: Performing

 Between 2005 and 2007, Chiarella performed in the role of Mendel in the Australasian tour of Fiddler on the Roof with Chaim Topol.
 Upon graduating drama school in 2011, he appeared as Digby Dash in three seasons of the Australian children's TV series Surprises!.
 He was also a writer, performer and founding member of the Australian sketch comedy group, 'I'm With Stupid' featuring Matthew Backer, Briallen Clarke, Paige Gardner, Tim Reuben and Gabrielle Scawthorn.
 The group began producing online sketches in 2013 before being selected to produce sketches for the ABC TV/Screen Australia comedy initiative Fresh Blood.
 Their sketches were broadcast on ABC2 and ABC iView in 2014.

 In 2014 he was cast in the Australian production of Les Misérables.
 In 2016 he then went on to perform the role of Grantaire in the international tour of Les Misérables performing in Manila, Singapore and Dubai for the opening of the Dubai Opera House.
 Following this he was cast as Grantaire in the 2017/18 West End cast at the Queens Theatre, London.

 Other work

-Between 2018 and 2020 Chiarella worked as the Development Producer for UK theatre company, Fuel.
-He also produces new work independently under the company name, Unlikely Productions.
+Between 2018 and 2020 Chiarella worked as the development producer for UK theatre company, Fuel.
+He has also produced new work independently under the company name Unlikely Productions.
 In 2020 Unlikely Productions produced 'The Apologists' with the support of Arts Council England.

-In 2020, Chiarella returned to Les Misérables again, this time taking over as the resident director on the UK tour.
+In 2020, Chiarella returned to Les Misérables, this time taking over as the resident director on the UK tour.
 In 2021, Chiarella commenced work as resident director on the West End production of The Phantom of the Opera.